agwhitaker93/random-colorscheme.nvim/README.md

 If you provide arrays of light and dark colorschemes during setup, it will pick a random scheme from the relevant list based on `vim.o.background`

-If a colorscheme has both a light and dark mode, putting them at the same index in each array will switch between them when `vim.o.background` changes

 ### Example config

 ```lua